Patient Representatives

 • Physical Proximity — 48% responded “Very close (near touching).”

-• Deal With Unpleasant or Angry People — 32% responded “Every day.”
+• Dealing With Unpleasant, Angry, or Discourteous People — 32% responded “Every day.”

-• Coordinate or Lead Others — 32% responded “Important.”
+• Coordinate or Lead Others in Accomplishing Work Activities — 32% responded “Important.”

 • Exposed to Disease or Infections — 19% responded “Never.”

-• Letters and Memos — 32% responded “Once a week or more but not every day.”
+• Written Letters and Memos — 32% responded “Once a week or more but not every day.”

 • Impact of Decisions on Co-workers or Company Results — 15% responded “Very important results.”